Korean Air Flight 085

-On September 11, 2001, Korean Air Flight 085 (originating from Incheon International Airport in Seoul, South Korea) was en-route to Ted Stevens International Airport in Anchorage, Alaska, when information about the September 11 attacks was relayed to the crew.
+On September 11, 2001, Korean Air Flight 085, a Boeing 747-400 originating from Incheon International Airport in Seoul, South Korea, was en-route to Ted Stevens Anchorage International Airport in Anchorage, Alaska, when information about the September 11 attacks was relayed to the crew.
 The ACARS reply message from the pilot in command included the letters "HJK", a prompt interpreted as a distress signal indicating that the flight had been hijacked.
 When ordered to squawk 7500 (a "hijack" code), the pilot complied, despite miscommunication that implied he would disregard the instruction.

 Flight 085 was ordered to divert to Whitehorse International Airport in Canada's Yukon territory.
-U.S. officials and Canadian Prime Minister Jean Chrétien authorized the aircraft to be shot down if it did not cooperate.
+U.S. officials and Canadian prime minister Jean Chrétien authorized the aircraft to be shot down if it did not cooperate.
 The airliner pilots complied and the 747 landed safely in Whitehorse, with U.S. F-15 military jets escorting it.
 The suspected hijacking turned out to be a false alarm.